anxiety16/PHP/README.md

 # Week 06-07
 ## Student's
-Student Name: Jhonny Mahinay
+Student Name: Jhonny Mahinay</br>
 Student Name: Dindo Agustine

 ### We have two[2] parts in this activity

 ###### First is Part-I
-This is about introduction on how to use a Php also this part have a activity like a practice set's and a questions about how to use a php
+This is an introduction on how to use Php.
+It includes practice sets and questions on how to use php.

 ###### Second is Part-II
-In this file the first one is about modify the code for the readabily also in this part we have a folder a clone from repo name Pancake and the name of the folder is Word Frequency Counter
+In this part we modefied the code for readability.
+It includes a cloned folder (Word Frequency Counter) from Pancake repository